-Just like cars, gas leaf blowers have spark plugs that need to be maintained.
+Just like cars, gas leaf blowers have spark plugs that need maintenance.

-You should regularly disconnect the spark plug and check it for any corrosion once a week while regularly using it.
+You should regularly disconnect the spark plug and check it for any corrosion once a week while periodically using it.

 It would be best if you replaced it every year or every 25 hours of use.

 After 30 days, your gas will start to degrade.
-If left longer than that, it can damage the fuel lines and gas tank.
+If left longer, it can damage the fuel lines and gas tank.

 Make sure to drain it monthly.
-For long term storage, drain the tank, run the engine dry and make sure it’s empty before putting it away for the off-season.
+For long-term storage, drain the tank, run the engine dry, and ensure it’s empty before putting it away for the off-season.